jonringer/multiple-package-versions-proposal/README.md

 ---
-Title: Allow for many versions to be exposed by a package
+Title: Allow for many variants to be exposed by a package
 Author: jonringer
 Discussions-To:
 Status: Draft